-{}For the Higgs-like symmetry breaking potential Eq.~(\ref{higgsV}), we have analyzed cases for different values for the VEV $v$.
-The results for the total number of \textit{e}-folds of inflation as a function of $v$ have been summarized in {}Fig.~\ref{fig3}(a).
-Note that we have explicitly separated the cases of inflation happening in the plateau part of the potential ($|\phi| < |v|$) from those cases of inflation happening in the chaotic part ($|\phi| > |v|$).
-We observe that the number of \textit{e}-folds in the chaotic part of the potential is consistently slight above 100 \textit{e}-folds for the cases shown in {}Fig.~\ref{fig3}(a).
-But we have also verified that when $|v|\lesssim 8 M_{\rm Pl}$ (not shown in {}Fig.~\ref{fig3}), the expected $N_{\rm infl}$ starts to approach the one seen for the quartic potential in the monomial case, as expected.
+{}For the Higgs-like symmetry-breaking potential (\ref{higgsV}) we analyze cases for different values of the VEV $v$.
+The results for the total number of \textit{e}-folds of inflation as a function of $v$ are summarized in {}Fig.~\ref{fig3}(a).
+Note that we have explicitly separated the cases of inflation happening in the plateau part of the potential ($|\phi| < |v|$) from the cases of inflation happening in the chaotic part ($|\phi| > |v|$).
+We observe that the number of \textit{e}-folds in the chaotic part of the potential is consistently slightly above 100 \textit{e}-folds for the cases shown in {}Fig.~\ref{fig3}(a).
+But we have also verified that when $|v|\lesssim 8 M_{\rm Pl}$ (not shown in {}Fig.~\ref{fig3}) the expected $N_{\rm infl}$ starts to approach the one seen for the quartic potential in the monomial case, as expected.
 We have also analyzed whether there would be any preference for inflation happening in either part of the potential.
-However, the results of our simulations had not shown a significant preference for inflation to occur in the plateau or in the chaotic part of the potential.
-The probability for a given initial condition to end up leading to inflation in the plateau or chaotic regions of the potential is always around 50$\%$, slight oscillating around this value as $v$ is changed.
-But the results do show that for $|v|\lesssim 14 M_{\rm Pl}$ there are essentially no more initial conditions leading to inflation starting and ending in the plateau region. {}Furthermore, for $|v|\lesssim 19 M_{\rm Pl}$, the expected number of \textit{e}-folds in the plateau part of the potential is already smaller than around 80 \textit{e}-folds and the discussion given above, referent to the monomial potentials with $n\gtrsim 3$, applies here as well.
+However, the results of our simulations do not show a significant preference for inflation to occur in the plateau or chaotic part of the potential.
+The probability for a given initial condition to end up leading to inflation in the plateau or chaotic region of the potential is always around 50$\%$, with a slight oscillation around this value as $v$ is changed.
+But the results do show that for $|v|\lesssim 14 M_{\rm Pl}$ there are essentially no more initial conditions leading to inflation starting and ending in the plateau region. {}Furthermore, for $|v|\lesssim 19 M_{\rm Pl}$ the expected number of \textit{e}-folds in the plateau part of the potential is already smaller than around 80 \textit{e}-folds, and the discussion given above regarding the monomial potentials with $n\gtrsim 3$ applies here as well.